Quarry Mining extracts value from waste

-The Hunter-based business manufactures and distributes steel products which were previously wrapped in plastic bubble wrap for protection during transport and storage.
+The Hunter-based business manufactures and distributes steel products that were previously wrapped in plastic bubble wrap for protection during transport and storage.

 Quarry Mining purchased a Mastershred cardboard perforating machine (shown right) which converts waste cardboard into a flexible and high-quality sustainable packaging material.

 The machine enables Quarry Mining employees to transform its waste cardboard into sustainable packaging material.
 As a result, Quarry Mining has been able to eliminate plastic bubble wrap, a virgin resource with limited recycling options, and implement an innovative and sustainable reuse solution.

 Previously, Quarry Mining would buy approximately 100 metres of bubble wrap each month.
 The new solution provides a commercial cost-saving and avoids sending approximately 84kg of soft plastic waste to landfill each year.
 This is the equivalent weight of 21,000 plastic bags.

 Additional cost savings were achieved by reducing the need for a cardboard collection and recycling service onsite.

 The new practice extends the life of the cardboard by keeping it in the productive economy for longer.
 Unlike bubble wrap, the perforated cardboard packaging can be more easily recycled by Quarry Mining’s customers.